Eye of the Beholder

 I won first place.

-I am ecstatic, and also very confused.
+I was ecstatic, but also very confused.

 How did this happen?